the Grievery

 we believe in the power of community to hold us through life’s most uncertain moments.
 When the weight of the world feels too much to bear, we need spaces where we can come together to share our grief and tend to our broken hearts.
 In these moments of tenderness, we can reclaim our personal and collective strength by remembering the deep, inherent interconnectedness that binds us all.

-As a self-funded, queer-owned collective, we offer a brave and compassionate space where anyone, anywhere, can open their heart and feel a sense of belonging.
-Here, we honor the fullness of humanity—seeing and hearing each other in all our complexity, vulnerability, and resilience.
-Our work is rooted in the belief that every individual deserves to be seen in their wholeness, without judgment or limitation.
-We are committed to creating a space that is not only inclusive and affirming but also deeply grounded in community care, where we can hold grief and joy together.
+A queer-owned, independent small business, built slowly with love, and shaped by passion and lived experience.
+We gather to honor the fullness of humanity—seeing and hearing each other in all our complexity and vulnerability, while also holding grief and joy side by side.
+Our work is rooted in the belief that every person deserves to be seen in their wholeness, without judgment or shaming.
+And, we are committed to cultivating a liberatory grief space—one that feels welcoming and grounded in community care, affirming grief in all its forms and expressions.

 OUR methodologies & Influences

-The Grievery is a living practice space.
-We are not a therapy program.
-We are not a religious service.
-Here, grief is honored as communal, embodied, and transformative.
-Our guides draw on a variety of frameworks to companion you through loss, transition, and remembering.
-A touch of each of these modalities is woven throughout our offerings.
+The Grievery is a living practice space—not therapy, not religion.
+Here, grief is met as something communal, embodied, and transformative.
+Our guides draw on a constellation of frameworks to companion you through loss, transition, and remembering, each offering gently threaded with the practices that inform us.

 • Gates of Grief: Encourages us to examine how grief shows up, from the personal to the planetary.